RudyMartin/esp32/0-Basics/a_blink_test.md

 - [ ] LED is blinking
 - [ ] Welcome message appears in Serial Monitor
 - [ ] Reset button restarts the program
+- [ ] Upload a blank script to clean the board.

 You're ready to move on to **servo control or FSM labs**! 🧠💡